satish-lakkimsetti/NexyTab/README.md

 # NexyTab

-**NexyTab** is a lightweight Firefox extension designed to streamline tab navigation.
-With a single click on the toolbar icon, it cycles to the next open tab in the current browser window.
+NexyTab is a minimal, fast browser extension designed to help you manage tabs more efficiently.
+Whether you're monitoring dashboards, logs, or real-time data across multiple tabs, NexyTab lets you stay focused and switch with ease.

 ## Features

-- Instantly switches to the next tab when the extension icon is clicked
+- Navigate to the previous or next tab with a single click
-- Helps prevent accidental tab closures caused by manual tab switching
-- Recommended to pin the extension icon to the toolbar for easy access
+- Instantly refresh the current tab
+- Lightweight popup with a clean and responsive interface
+- Built using modern WebExtension APIs
-- Especially useful for users who repeatedly monitor content across multiple tabs
+- Recommended for users who monitor content across multiple tabs

+Tip: Pin NexyTab to your browser toolbar for easy access.

 ## Installation

+### Chrome or Edge

-1. Download or clone this repository.
+1. Download the latest release or clone this repository
-2. Open Firefox and navigate to `about:debugging`.
+2. Go to `chrome://extensions/` and enable Developer Mode
+3. Click Load unpacked and select the extension folder

+### Firefox

+1. Open `about:debugging` in the address bar
+2. Click "This Firefox" (or "This Nightly")
-3. Click on **This Firefox**.
+3. Click "Load Temporary Add-on"
-4. Click **Load Temporary Add-on** and select the `manifest.json` file.
+4. Locate and select the `manifest.json` file from the project folder

-Here’s **Part 3: Folder Structure and Usage**
+## Usage

+1. Click the NexyTab icon in your toolbar
+2. Use the left and right arrow buttons to navigate between tabs
+3. Click the refresh button to reload the current tab

+No configuration required.

 ## Folder Structure

 ```
 NexyTab/
-├── manifest.json
-├── background.js
+├── icons/             # All icon sizes (16x16 to 512x512)
+├── popup.html         # Extension popup interface
+├── popup.js           # Logic for tab switching and refreshing
+└── manifest.json      # Metadata and permissions
 ```

-## Usage

-Once loaded and pinned, simply click the NexyTab icon in your toolbar to move to the next tab in your window.

-## Development Notes
+## Permissions

-- Built using the WebExtensions API
-- Designed for modern Firefox versions
+NexyTab requests only the `tabs` permission to read tab information and change active tabs.

-- No user data is stored or collected
+No tracking.
+No data collection.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the terms of the MIT License.
+See the [LICENSE](LICENSE) file for details.